Kremenets - guidebook

-Located between beautiful hills, Kremenets has long been a convenient place for people to settle.
-The Castle Hill (also called "Mount Bona" in honor of Queen Bona Sforza) was perfect for defensive purposes, so it is not surprising that, according to some sources, the first fortifications were built in pre-Christian times.
+Situated amid picturesque hills, Kremenets has long been a secure place for people to settle.
+The Castle Hill (also called Bona Hill, in honour of Queen Bona Sforza) provided an excellent defensive position, and it is hardly surprising that, according to some sources, fortifications were built on it already in pre-Christian times.

-Kremenets is one of the oldest cities of Ukraine.
-According to archaeological data, it has been continuously inhabited since the end of the 10th century, but the oldest written mention of the settlement is connected with the battle of the Volhynian Prince Daniel of Galicia with the army of King Andrew II of Hungary and dates back to the spring of 1227.
-In 1240, the Kremenets castle withstood the Tartars led by Batu Khan.
-In 1366, the city was occupied by the troops of King Casimir III the Great.
-After a short period of the Hungarian rule, Kremenets was governed by the Grand Duchy of Lithuania.
-In 1438, the Grand Duke of Lithuania Swidrygiello granted the town the Magdeburg rights.
-The privilege concerned: "each Ruthenian, as well as Lach, and German, and Wallachian, and Armenian, and Jew, and Tatar".
-Swidrygiello knew Kremenets well, although not at its best: the future ruler had spent nine years as a prisoner in the local castle.
+Kremenets is one of Ukraine’s oldest towns.
+According to the archaeological data, it has been uninterruptedly inhabited since the end of the 10th century, but the earliest written reference associates the town with the 1227 battle fought by Prince Daniel Romanovich of Volhynia against the army of King Ándrás II of Hungary.
+In 1240, Kremenets Castle withstood an attack by Batu Khan’s Tatar forces.
+In 1366, the town was captured by the forces of Casimir the Great.
+After a brief period of Hungarian rule, Kremenets fell under the dominion of the Grand Dukes of Lithuania.
+In 1438, Grand Duke Švitrigaila of Lithuania granted the town Magdeburg rights.
+The charter stated that the rights extended to: “Ruthenians, as well as to Poles, Germans, Vlachs, Armenians, Jews, and Tatars.” Švitrigaila knew Kremenets well, though what he knew was not its best side: the future ruler had spent nine years in prison at the local castle.

 The Jews of Krzemieniets

-The presence of the Jews in the city dates back to the 15th century, with a short break in 1495, when the Grand Duke of Lithuania Alexander Jagiello decided to expel all Jews from Lithuania (and therefore also from Kremenets).
-However, in 1503, he allowed them to return.
-According to documents, they were given their former property back, including cemeteries and synagogues.
+A Jewish presence in Kremenets dates to the 15th century, aside from a brief interval in 1495, when Grand Duke Alexander Jagiellon decided to expel all Jews from Lithuania (and thus also from Kremenets).
+The same duke allowed the Jews to return in 1503.
+According to documents, their former property, including the cemeteries and synagogues, was returned to them.

-The Jewish community of the city was so influential that at the turn of the 16th and the 17th century, the Jews from Kremenets, along with the Jews of Ostroh, represented all the Jews from Volhynia at the Council of Four Lands in Lublin.
-In the second half of the 16th century, there were over 50 Jewish houses and a separate street: Zhydovska (currently Shevchenky Street), a synagogue, a qahal house and a hospital (a shelter).
-A prominent Rabbi Mordechai Jaffe represented Kremenets at the Council of Four Lands.
-Rabbi Jaffe served later as rabbi in Lublin, Poznan and Prague.
+The town’s Jewish community became so influential that at the turn of the 16th and 17th centuries, the Jews of Kremenets, along with the Jews of Ostroh, represented all the Jews of Volhynia at the Council of Four Lands, this Jewish communal umbrella institution was analogous to the Polish Sejm.
+In the second half of the 16th century, there were more than 50 Jewish houses in the town; there was the Żydowska (Jewish) Street (currently Shevchenka St.), a functioning synagogue, a kahal house, and a hekdesh (a poorhouse and a hospital for the needy).
+The eminent Rabbi Mordechai Jaffe, future town rabbi in Lublin, Prague, and Poznań, represented Kremenets at the Council of Four Lands around that time.

-In the first half of the 17th century, Kremenets remained one of the largest cities in the Volhynia Voivodeship.
-In 1629, there were about 1,224 houses and a population second only to Ostroh (1,655 houses); it had twice as many residents as the Voivodeship center of Lutsk (546 houses).
+In the first half of the 17th century, Kremenets remained one of the largest towns in Volhynia.
+In 1629, it had 1,224 houses, which means, in terms of population size, it was second only to Ostroh (1,655 houses) and double the size of Lutsk, the main city of the province (546 houses).